 So, when I decided to try and relearn the things I had forgotten, I was shocked to see so many different ways of writing words, in fact I was shocked to learn that there were so many dialects of our lovely language.
 I didn’t know how to write Řomanes when I first started (and I think I still don’t).
 Using multiple dialects as a child has caused problems too – since I don’t know which belongs to what.

 I learned quickly that if I said “vareso dikheha” am was more likely to be understood than if I said “sy dykhesa so”, even though they mean the same thing.
 Figuring out that naveha is actually written as na aveha, and tar’oleskro as taro oleskoro was difficult too.
 I guess I’m still learning how.
 I don’t know whether I should write using diacritics or not (chib versus čhib or čib).
 It’s all quite overwhelming sometimes.

 Looking into it, I’ve discovered that other dialects are supposed to be quite similar, particularly Romungro and Bergitka.
 Apparently, most books from the Czech/Slovak region are written in “East Slovak” which is most likely Romungri.
 I haven’t really researched it though.
 I would love to be able to get some books or dictionaries – but I don’t even know where to begin.
-I have one dictionary – for Lotfitka – and that is all and since the book was out of print it was one copy I got on an interlibrary loan and scanned only half the pages.

 I think I would like to start writing every day in Řomanes to practice.
 I would love input of people who are fluent to aid me with correcting the many stupid mistakes that I’m sure to make.
 I actually would love to be able to have written conversations purely in Řomanes… it’s something I will work on this year!